All article submissions, including commissioned ones, should be sent using the submission feature of the

 -

-Patient's age and sex
+Patient age and sex

 Chief complaint, brief history, physical examination findings